Last updated: 3/7/23 | March 7th, 2023

 1. Barkly Backpackers

-Barkly is a cozy, classic backpackers hostel located in St. Kilda, just 5 minutes from the beach.
-This is more of a quiet (yet still social) hostel than a party hostel, so it’s a good place to stay if you want to meet people but still get good sleep.
+Barkly is a cozy backpacker hostel just 5 minutes from the beach.
+This is more of a quiet (but still social) hostel rather than a party hostel, so it’s a good place to stay if you want to meet people but still get a good sleep.
+I like the homey feel and that the staff are super welcoming and friendly.
+There are a lot of free perks too, like free coffee/tea all day and free laundry powder for when you need to wash your clothes.

 Barkly Backpackers at a glance: